So it’s summer and your piano students aren’t going to school and maybe might not be that interested in piano lessons.

 Summer can bring challenges for piano teaches, but it doesn’t mean your income needs to stop entirely.

 We have gone to the experts to see what ideas they have on how to maintain income during summer.
-Your piano summer income certainly doesn't have to be a scary thought!

 If you like what you see, why not check out our previous expert roundups?

 Also, if you’re after more piano income related articles, don’t forget to read this when you’re done here: How to Change to Monthly Billing in Your Studio

 My academic calendar and tuition ends in May, so I use June and July as supplemental months that bring in extra income.

 I don’t assume that summer will look the same as the rest of the school year, so I try to offer a variety of different camps, lessons and classes.

 The biggest mistake that I notice piano teachers making is they only offer one product all year long: weekly piano lessons.